alphagov/forms/design/prototype-version-2/form-overview/README.md

 ### What we saw

-When testing all the users were quickly and easily able to proceed with the task of adding a question to their form.
-All 3 users either go straight into adding their questions, or ask if they can.
+When testing, all the users were quickly and easily able to proceed with the task of adding a question to their form.
+All 3 users either went straight into adding their questions, or ask if they can.
 There was little hesitation and users appeared confident in the approach.
 We later heard from users - when they returned to the screen with their added questions - that there was some confusion.

 - 1 user was a little confused by the ‘Down’ and ‘Up’ buttons next to each question, feeling unsure what they were for to begin with until tasked with moving questions about
   > P2: “Now I get what these buttons [up and down buttons] are for, but before they were a mystery to me.”